skip to Main Content

 Viewers wanted to bring Baker-Miller Pink into their lives, with the hope of getting its disarming properties with it.
 They bought pink paint by the bucketloads but were dismayed that they weren’t getting the reported results, something that Schauss puts down to the picture quality of televisions at that time.
 “We started having people who thought they knew the colour just by watching it on TV,” he says.
 “But on the screen it was really a sort of orange red tint, or a yellow red tint.”

-To rectify the issue, Schauss published the results of the experiment and offered to send anyone who read the research paper a swatch of Baker-Miller Pink, direct from the original buckets used.
 “We sent out thousands of swatches,” he says.
 “Everybody who got the swatches got the same results, and for those who relied on their own intuition and would use descriptions such as ‘bubble gum pink’, the results weren’t accurate.
 You actually had to have that precise colour.”

 Around this time Schauss was contacted by the famous 70s fashion designer Halston.
 “Halston said, ‘Look, this is really interesting what this colour is rumoured to do.
 Is there any chance you could send me a swatch?’,” says Schauss.
 “I did, and to my total surprise he designed a Baker-Miller Pink coloured robe and shorts for a professional boxer.”